Previous Light:

 Maine Experience Guide Service

-For those who prefer private chartered tours for small groups or just your family, join Captain Jay Farris as he provides personal lighthouse tours to nine lighthouses in the Boothbay and Kennebec River regions, including the Kennebec River Range Lights.
-He also provides an extended tour of 11 lighthouses, depending on weather conditions and time constraints.
-You can view these beacons by boat, or hike to some.
-As part of these tours you'll learn about and may be able to view lots of marine life, fishing villages, an old War of 1812 fort, 3 historic rivers, beaches, and some coastal islands.
+For those who prefer private chartered tours for small groups or just your family, join Captain Jay Farris as he provides personal lighthouse tours for up to eleven lighthouses in the Boothbay and Kennebec River regions, including the Kennebec River Range Lights.
+You can view these beacons along with local scenery and wildlife by boat, or hike to some.

 Captain Jay Farris